microsoft/charticulator.com/_docs/01_getting_started.md

     - [Loading Data, loading-data]
 ---

-This page describes four things that you will need to learn in order to use Charticulator.
+This page describes four things that you need to learn in order to use Charticulator.

 <h2 id="terminology">Terminology</h2>